giordano-lucas/Tesco-Extension/index.md

 {% include_relative images/vizu.html %}
 {% include_relative images/vizu-2.html %}

-"""We can easily convince ourselves that we can indeed recognize some dependencies between typical product features and the geographical location of the areas."""
+From the plot, several dependencies between typical product features and geographical locations can be established.
+For instance, individuals living in the center of London seem to be less enclined to eat producs with high level of  ```sugar```.
+More generaly, the further we are from the center, the higher is the consumption of suger, espcially in the south east border.
+Additionaly, a similar center cluster can be observed when it comes to ```h_nutrients_calories```.

 To capture the general trends, areas will be clustered according to their typical product properties.
 Secondly, we will formalise this geographical dependence.